Wu-Tang Clan: A Better Tomorrow

 On June 29, 2011, Raekwon announced that the group were working on a new studio album, still in early stages.
-Ghostface Killah later said that the album should be released in May 2012.
+Ghostface Killah later said that the album would be released in May 2012.

 Members went back and forth on the issue.
 While GZA hinted that a new album was unlikely, the RZA said a new Wu-Tang Clan album might happen after all, on the occasion of the group's 20th anniversary, though Raekwon doubted it.

 On January 9, 2013, work on the sixth Wu-Tang Clan album was announced via the group's official Facebook page.
 In early March 2013 Method Man announced that the Clan was working on a sixth studio album and it would be released during 2013 in celebration of their 20-year anniversary since 36 Chambers.
 Cappadonna has said the album is in recording process taking place in New York, Los Angeles and the Wu mansion in New Jersey.
 RZA has also said he had talked to Adrian Younge about working on a song for the album.
 On April 11, 2013, it was announced via a press release that their upcoming sixth studio album would be titled, A Better Tomorrow and was set to be released in July 2013.
 During late April 2013, the Clan performed at the 2013 Coachella Valley Music and Arts Festival.
 On May 17, an unreleased Wu-Tang song titled "Execution in Autumn" was released for purchase through RZA's record label Soul Temple Records.
 They performed at the 2013 HOT 97 Summer Jam at MetLife Stadium in New Jersey, twenty years after they performed at the first annual Summer Jam concert.
 On June 5, 2013, the first promotional single "Family Reunion" featuring Masta Killah, Method Man, Ghostface Killah and RZA was released via the Soul Temple Records website.